The dead will soon walk among us.

 So there you have it, put all of those elements together and you get a very lively Day of the Dead.
 And it doesn’t have anything to do with pumpkins, toilet paper or apple bobbing.
 There’s no saying you can’t merge the two festivals together though, and have a super duper Day of the Dead/Halloween party.

 Want to know more about this incredible festival?
-Learn all about the goings-on in Mexico with this great FluentU video.
-You can also learn how the holiday is celebrated in Ecuador here, or discover how the holiday is a more somber affair in Spain here.
+You can learn how the holiday is celebrated in Ecuador here or discover how the holiday is a more somber affair in Spain here.

 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.